MRcalendar/how-do-we-work/webapp/api-structure.md

 > **We use kebab-case for file names**

+> There are 2 helpers that should be used when building endpoint files
+> - the `ApiResponse<T>` interface, used when the response is wrapped in a "data" property
+> - the `getAPIQueryKey(path)` function, used to consistently get the value for the `queryKey` parameter of any given path

 An endpoint will be defined in two files :
 - the first one for using that endpoint. we'll call it the **main file**
 - the second one for mocking that endpoint. we'll call it the **mock file**